 We then invoke the analytic Fredholm theorem to show that $(1+\til{K}_N(s))^{-1}$ has a meromorphic extension to $\{{\rm Re}(s)>n/2-N\}$ with poles of finite multiplicity, as an operator bounded on $\rho^NL^2(X)$.
 Thus

 gives the meromorphic extension of the resolvent in $s\in \{{\rm Re}(s)>n/2-N; s\notin n/2-\nn\}$. as an operator from $\rho^NL^2(X)$ to $\rho^{-N}L^2(X)$.

-As in \S 4.2 again, we can obtain the extension to all of $\cc$ directly, rather than only to any half-plane, by using Borel summation solve away the entire expansion as $x \to 0$, and a standard pseudodifferential parametrix construction to correct the compactly supported error part $L_0(s)$.
+As in the proof of Prop. \ref{smoothness}, we can obtain the extension to all of $\cc$ directly, rather than only to any half-plane, using Borel summation to solve away the entire expansion as $x \to 0$, and a standard pseudodifferential parametrix construction to correct the compactly supported error part $L_0(s)$.
 This yields $Q_\infty(s)$, with the all same properties as $Q_N(s)$, which satisfies

-where $K_\infty(s)\in \rho^{\infty}(\rho')^{s} \calC_0^\infty(\bbar{X}\x\bbar{X})$ is a residual term with support contained in ${\rm supp}(\psi)\x {\rm supp}(\psi)$ and $(1+\psi K_\infty(s_0)\psi)$ invertible.
+where $K_\infty(s)\in \rho^{\infty}{\rho'}^{s} \calC_0^\infty(\bbar{X}\x\bbar{X})$ is a residual term with support contained in ${\rm supp}(\psi)\x {\rm supp}(\psi)$ and $(1+\psi K_\infty(s_0)\psi)$ invertible.
 By the analytic Fredholm theorem again,